WIAA/Seattle Times state athletes of the week

-Athletes of the Week for Sept.
-19-25, chosen from nominations by athletic directors.
+Athletes of the Week for May 22-28, selected from nominations by athletic directors.

-The WIAA/Seattle Times State Athletes of the Week are selected by the Washington Interscholastic Activities Association and The Seattle Times from nominations by athletic directors around the state.
+The WIAA/Seattle Times State Athletes of the Week are selected by the Washington Interscholastic Activities Association and The Seattle Times from nominations by athletic directors.